-You embedded a video (YouTube, Vimeo, MP4) on an article page and added a VideoObject JSON-LD block.
+You embedded a video (YouTube, Vimeo, self-hosted MP4) on an article page and added a VideoObject JSON-LD block.
 Rich Results Test reports “Valid” and shows the parsed preview.
 Weeks pass.
-Search Console Enhancements → Videos shows zero items, or shows the page as indexed but with no video appearance.
-Your URL never appears in Google’s video tab.
-Valid schema is necessary but not sufficient for video rich results.
-Google has separate eligibility requirements: a reachable thumbnail of usable resolution, a contentUrl or embedUrl that resolves to an actual video player (not a wrapping HTML page), ISO 8601 dates, and a publicly accessible video (no login wall, no region lock for googlebot).
-This article walks the five common failure modes with concrete diagnostics.
+The Search Console Video indexing report still shows the page as “No video indexed”, or the page is indexed but with no video appearance, and your URL never shows in Google’s video tab.

 Identify which case you are in (10 seconds)